ramyardaneshgar/THM-Writeup-Sigma/README.md

 ---

 ### **Sigma Rule Syntax**
-Understanding Sigma's structure was essential for crafting effective detections.
+Understanding Sigma's structure was essential for create effective detections.
 Each element in the rule corresponds to a key component of the detection pipeline:

 - **Logsource**: Defines the data source (`product`, `category`, `service`) for log queries.
 - **Detection**: Describes the logic, including search identifiers (e.g., `CommandLine`, `Image`) and their modifiers (`contains`, `startswith`).